-The SOAP is an encoding method introduced by Bartók and co-workers,^{41,64} which is a descriptor of local geometry, describing the environment around a given point (usually an atomic position).
+The SOAP is an encoding method introduced by Bartók and co-workers, ^{41,65} which is a descriptor of local geometry, describing the environment around a given point (usually an atomic position).
 By projecting the local geometry onto orthornormal basis functions based on spherical harmonics, it is invariant by rotation and permutation of atoms.
-It has been used in particular to determine the similarity of two neighbourhood environments, and to identify features that differentiate molecular structures from one another,^{65,66} including in the specific case of zeolites.42 It has also been used to encode atomic environments for machine learning inter-atomic potentials, due to its powerful and rich material representation.67 Finally, it is also used as descriptor for regression tasks, namely the prediction of physical or chemical properties.^{68,69}
+It has been used in particular to determine the similarity of two neighbourhood environments, and to identify features that differentiate molecular structures from one another, ^{66,67} including in the specific case of zeolites.
+42 It has also been used to encode atomic environments for machine learning inter-atomic potentials, due to its powerful and rich material representation.
+68 Finally, it is also used as descriptor for regression tasks, namely the prediction of physical or chemical properties. ^{69,70}

 One important parameter of this method is the cut-off, representing the distance until which all the environment is included in the description.
 Initial tests showed that a suitable value for zeolitic systems is around 6 Å, as this distance includes the nearest and next-nearest neighbours, including then characteristics of both Si-O distances and Si-O-Si angles.
 This was verified by computing the SOAP descriptors for different values of cut-off and running machine learning predictions based on these different sets.
-We observed a decrease of the RMSE with increasing cut-off below 6 Å, while the accuracy remained constant for higher values.
-Finally, in order to reduce the large dimensionality of the SOAP descriptors and bring them to a comparable set to other descriptors, we used the Principal Component Analysis (PCA) technique, which determines through an algorithm the most important components and projects the data on them - reducing the dimensionality while keeping as much variation as possible.
+For values of cut-off below 6 Å, we observed a decrease of the RMSE with increasing cut-off, while the accuracy remained constant for values higher than 6 Å. Finally, in order to reduce the large dimensionality of the SOAP descriptors and bring them to a comparable set to other descriptors, we used the Principal Component Analysis (PCA) technique, which determines through an algorithm the most important components and projects the data on them - reducing the dimensionality while keeping as much variation as possible.
 We chose here the first 12 components from the PCA analysis.